The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 © History Skills

-This period began with the reign of Ahmose I, who finally expelled the Hyksos from Egypt, and ended with the death of Ramesses XI.
+The New Kingdom was a period of Egyptian history which lasted from around 1539 to 1075 BC.
+It began with the reign of the powerful unifying pharaoh Ahmose I, who finally expelled the Hyksos from Egypt, and ended with the death of Ramesses XI almost 500 years later.

-The expulsion of the Hyksos
+The expulsion of the Hyksos and the reunification of Egypt

-During the Second Intermediate Period of Egyptian history, a people group known as the Hyksos migrated into the Nile delta region in northern Egypt.
+During the Second Intermediate Period of Egyptian history, a people group known as the Hyksos had migrated into the Nile delta region in northern Egypt.

 While pharaonic power was decentralised during the 17th century BC, the Hyksos built a power based around the Egyptian city of Avaris, from which they attacked the Egyptians to the south.

-Then, a series of Egyptian rulers from Thebes began pushing back against Hyksos attacks.
+Eventually, a series of Egyptian rulers from Thebes began pushing back against Hyksos attacks.

 The 18th Dynasty